Darkhogg/Hazelnut/README.md

 Running
 -------

-Hazelnutt is programmed in Java, so all you need to execute it is an installed Java runtime Environment, which you probably already have.
+Hazelnut is programmed in Java, so all you need to execute it is an installed Java runtime Environment, which you probably already have.

-Make sure you extract the contents of the ZIP to some location, as the `lib` folder must be located within the same directory as the `Hazelnutt.jar` file.
-The first time you run the program, it will create a `log` directory and a `Hazelnutt.properties` file.

 The `log` directory will be filled with logs from the program.
 Feel free to remove them from time to time if they waste too much space.

-The `Hazelnutt.properties` file contains some configuration options and other things the program needs to remember.
+The `Hazelnut.properties` file contains some configuration options and other things the program needs to remember.

-To run the program, double click `Hazelnutt.jar`.
+To run the program, double click `hazelnut.jar`.
 It should launch it directly.
 If that doesn't work, use the following command:

-    java -jar Hazelnutt.jar
+    java -jar hazelnut.jar

 On Windows, you can use `javaw` instead of `java` to hide the dummy console window.
 If you are on Windows, you will probably need to add the directory